 - Turn and talk to a neighbor about their favorite part of the book.

-- Work in partners to create a short five sentence summary.
+- Work with partners to create a short five-sentence summary.

 Winter Chapter Read Alouds for Children

 Ready, Freddy, Ready, Set Snow! is the story of Freddy and a snowshoe competition during the first snow.
 Can he beat the bully of the class during their class’ mini Olympics?
-Perfect fun book for a K-3 read aloud on a cold day!
+A perfect fun book for a K-3 read-aloud on a cold day!

 The Long Winter is a classic chapter book by Laura Ingalls Wilder, book 6 of 9 in the Little House series.
 Wilder writes of a harsh winter in 1880 and how her family survived and thrived in the days of winter.
 As always, Wilder presents a fantastic novel in early America.
 This is a good book for students in grades 4-7.